About the Processing

 Flakes

 Another processing possibility is to flatten (and cut) grain between rollers that are rotating in opposite directions.
 What a treat they are in granola, lightly roasted with dried fruit and honey.
-Don't keep them in plastic bags, because they are a bit moist, so they can easily go moldy in a tight up plastic bag.
+Don't keep them in plastic bags, because they are a bit moist, so they can easily go mouldy in a plastic bag.